Diuretics

 Diuretics may reduce blood flow to the placenta.
 However, many of the medical conditions that you need diuretics for will also do this.
 Your baby will be monitored with extra growth scans.

-Use of spironolactone specifically can potentially reduce testosterone levels in the baby.
+Use of spironolactone specifically can potentially reduce levels of the male hormone testosterone in the baby.
 There are concerns that use in pregnancy could affect genital development in male babies.
 This has been shown in animal studies.
 There is a single human case report of a male baby with malformed genitals following spironolactone exposure, but also several case reports of male babies with normal genitals.

 Use of a diuretic in pregnancy will only be recommended if the benefits of treating a potentially serious condition outweigh the possible risks.